-HDMI cable is one of the most common cables used for interfacing multimedia devices.
+HDMI cable is one of the most common cables for interfacing multimedia devices.

-While HDMI is not the only interface for connecting multimedia devices to displays and audio systems – there are other interfaces such as VGA, DVI, DP – HDMI is the most popular interface out there.
+While HDMI is not the only interface for connecting multimedia devices to displays and audio systems, other VGA, DVI, and DP interfaces are the most popular.

-Almost all multimedia devices ranging from TVs to PCs and DSLR cameras use HDMI interface in one form or another and hence for the uninitiated, it is worthwhile to understand what does an HDMI cable look like.
+Almost all multimedia devices, from TVs to PCs and DSLR cameras, use the HDMI interface in one form or another.
+Hence, for the uninitiated, it is worthwhile to understand what an HDMI cable looks like.

 So What Does an HDMI Cable Look Like?